Individual Psychotherapy Session - 50 Minutes - $165

 Extended Psychotherapy Session - 90 Minutes - $260

 Insurance and Billing

-Please Note: I do not accept insurance.
+Please Note: Desert Heart Counseling does not accept insurance.
 I am an out-of-network provider, which means that the full fee for my service is due at the time of your appointment.
 If you'd like, you may decide to submit claims to your insurance company.
 I will provide you with proof of payment (super bill) to submit to your insurance company for reimbursement.